 - Frame Size : 42 inches wide x 35 inches high

-- Available in black wood frame as shown or white wood frame by request.
+- Available in black wood frame or white wood frame.

 - Special order sizes available

 Please contact us for shipping, delivery or pick-up arrangements.